Bengali Muslims: Conquests and vassal states

 Soon after its creation, the Bengal Sultanate sent the first Muslim army into Nepal.
 Its forces reached as far as Varanasi while pursuing a retreating Delhi Sultan.

-Arakan was the most volatile neighbor of the Bengal Sultanate.
+Arakan was the most volatile neighbour of the Bengal Sultanate.
 In 1428, the forces of Bengal restored Min Saw Mun as the king of Arakan after he fled to the court of Jalaluddin Muhammad Shah.
 According to traditional Arakanese history, Arakan became a tributary state of Bengal and its kings adopted Muslim titles to fashion themselves after Bengali Sultans.
 Arakan later shrugged off Bengali hegemony and restored full independence.
 It later invaded southeastern Bengal several times, sometimes with success and sometimes unsuccessfully.
 Arakan continued to mint its coins following the model of Bengali tanka for 300 years, even after the dissolution of the Bengal Sultanate.
 A total of 16 Arakanese kings used Muslim titles.
 Arakan forcefully deported thousands of Bengali Muslims and Hindus during its invasions and collusion with the Portuguese.
 Deportees included the poet Alaol.
 As a result, the Bengali minority in Arakan developed a distinct Arakanese identity and became influential elites in Arakanese society.
 Arakanese Muslims, known today as Rohingya people, trace their ancestry to the period of Bengali influence in Arakan.

 The Bengal Sultanate also counted Tripura as a vassal state.
 Bengal restored the throne of Tripura by helping Ratna Manikya I to assume the throne.
 The Bengal Sultanate controlled Odisha at various points since the reign of Ilyas Shah.
 During the reign of Alauddin Hussain Shah, Bengal became an expanding regional empire.
 Under Hussain Shah, Bengali territory covered Arakan, Assam, Tripura, Orissa, Bihar and Jaunpur.
 Hussain Shah minted coins with the proclamation "conqueror of Kamrupa, Kamata, Jajnagar and Orissa".
 The Pratapgarh Kingdom came under Bengali suzerainty.
 The Hindu kingdom of Chandradwip was annexed by the Hussain Shahi dynasty.
 In 1498, the Hussain Shahi dynasty dispatched an army under Shah Ismail Ghazi to conquer the Kamata Kingdom.
 The Bengal forces overthrew the Khen dynasty.
 Bengali control of Assam extended into the Brahmaputra Valley and up to Hajo.
 The invasions of the Bengal Sultanate into Assam provided the basis for the formation of Assamese Muslims.